 In just NSW alone, there were over 60 million visitations to national parks in 2018.
 If we all pocketed a memento, we would dramatically change the landscape.

 I was once on an expedition with a friend who decided to carry a whale bone 20km, only to be turned back by the Park Ranger.
+Leave no trace principles dictate that you leave wild items where they are.

 Fill only your memory card and keep your pockets empty.